 Not many.
 No doubt the first missionary scripture to be mentioned would be the Great Commission in Matthew 28:19-20 or the similar wording in Mark 16:15.
 Acts 1:8 would be mentioned and maybe Paul's "Macedonian call."
 Someone might think of Matthew 24:14 ("This gospel of the kingdom will be preached in the whole world . . and then the end will come").
 At that point, however, most believers would bog down and start looking puzzled trying to think of more missionary Bible verses.

-only a half dozen missions Bible verses, does that give them the impression
+think of only a half dozen missions Bible verses, does that give them the impression

 God doesn't place a high priority on missions?